Robert Pollack, Director & Founder

 Cynthia Peabody co-directs The Center for the Study of Science and Religon with Bob Pollack.
 She holds a Masters of Divinity from Union Theological Seminary and a Masters of Library Service from Columbia University.
 Before coming to CSSR, she was a reference librarian at Montclair State University, Upsala College, Brooklyn Public Library, and Columbia University.
 She has spent years researching, writing, and advocating on issues of homelessness and hunger.
 Her work at CSSR combines her skills as a librarian with her social justice/ministerial leanings – religious environmentalism, the ethics of sustainability, and community activism.

 firstname.lastname@example.org || (212) 854-1673

 Miranda is from Mount Vernon, New York and she has earned a J.D. degree in Law from the University of Maryland.
 She is an active member of her church choir and publicity ministry.
 She finds the CSSR an excellent resource to merge the sciences and religion to affect positive change in the world.

 Katja Lazar, Webmaster

-Born with gills, Katja is a Junior in Columbia College, with few dreams and aspirations.
-Having decided to major in Sustainable Development, she feels twinges of guilt when throwing paper into the plastic recycling bin, but so far no efforts have been made to change this behavior.
+Born with gills, Katja is a Junior in Columbia College, with dreams of someday opening a grilled cheese speciality shop – muenster, emmenthal, and brie, oh my!
+Having decided to major in Sustainable Development, she has become wildly disillusioned due to the existence of telescope philanthropy and the immense ineptitude of international politics.
 Currently, Katja has thrashed previous Master of the Web, Nathan Ashe, in an epic final battle which culminated in his graduation from Columbia University.